Parent and Family Resources

 You must keep accurate records of the children’s attendance and any money received from the parent.

-You will be paid directly from the attendance that is recorded by the parent via the IVR system.
+You will be paid directly from the attendance that is reported to Child Care Services.

-Your income as a SACC provider is the total of any amount the parent must pay you and the checks
+Your income as a Relative Child Care provider is the total of any amount the parent must pay you and the checks

 Health and Safety